ML2R became the Lamarr Institute – find all current information here!

 Recent contributions

-• A Taxonomy and Survey of Informed ML approaches:
+- A Taxonomy and Survey of Informed ML approaches:

 We have recently proposed a definition for informed ML as learning from hybrid sources that consist of data and additional prior knowledge.
 Our contribution introduces a taxonomy that classifies informed ML approaches according to the source of knowledge, its representation, and its integration into the ML pipeline.
 To_publication_

-• Using Generative Adversarial Networks to estimate response times:
+- Using Generative Adversarial Networks to estimate response times:

 An example of informed ML is our recently developed deep generative model for response times, suitable to the large datasets typical of modern service providers.
 Our approach is informed by Queueing Theory and uses Wasserstein Generative Adversarial Networks to learn response-time distributions conditioned on the continuous arrival process.
 This work constitutes a first bridge between queuing systems and deep generative modelling.
-To_publication_
+To_publication_ - Neural network modelling of environmental stresses in agriculture:

 Another informed ML highlight is our method to combine expert knowledge with data-driven techniques for modelling in agriculture, which won first place at the 2019 Syngenta Crop Challenge/Data Science Competition.